Safe-Surfer/SafeSurfer-Desktop/README.md

 Wanna help us find and squash bugs?
 Check out our [bug reporting guide](BUGS.md).

+## Feedback
+Have you used SafeSurfer-Desktop and want to give feedback?
+Visit our [feedback](http://safesurfer.co.nz/feedback) site to leave us some feedback.

 ## Building
 ### Build dependencies
 Linux: nodejs npm (libgconf2-dev on Debian based systems)